18 December in Indian and World History

 18 December in Indian history is observed as the death anniversary of the following personalities:

-Padumlal Punnalal Bakshi (27 May 1894 – 18 December 1971), an accomplished editor of Saraswati, famous as Sahitya Vachaspati and Masterji.
+Padumlal Punnalal Bakshi (27 May 1894 – 18 December 1971), was an accomplished editor of Saraswati, famous as Sahitya Vachaspati and Masterji.
 He was a famous essayist.
 He died on 18 December 1971.

-Mukut Bihari Lal Bhargava (30 June 1903 – 18 December 1980), social worker, Indian politician, member of the Indian National Congress, and member of the Lok Sabha from 1951 to 1967.
+Mukut Bihari Lal Bhargava (30 June 1903 – 18 December 1980), was a social worker, Indian politician, member of the Indian National Congress, and member of the Lok Sabha from 1951 to 1967.
 He was also elected a member of the Constituent Assembly.
 Mukut Bihari Lal represented Ajmer constituency in the Lok Sabha in three elections after independence.
 He died on 18 December 1980.

 Read More: 16 December in Indian and World History

-Notable events on 18 December in Indian and World history
+Notable events on 18 December in Indian and World History

 18 December 1271 – The Mongol ruler Kublai Khan named his empire Yuan, and this marked the beginning of the Yuan dynasty in Mongolia and China.